Business Modeling

 The Art Of Dragon1 Business Modeling

-Above we have described rules for a good business model.
-Here we present an effective and unique approach to designing your business model.
+We have described the rules for a good business model.
+Here, we present an effective and unique approach to designing your business model.
 This approach is part of the Dragon1 Open Enterprise Architecture Method.
 There are three major steps

 • Collect data on your Business Idea